When Chromecast Audio was announced, a lot of people wanted to know the advantages and disadvantages of Chromecast Audio vs Bluetooth.

 Just for your reference, Apple does not support aptX in iOS at all.
 So you cannot get aptX on iPhone or iPad.
 Licensing cost is probably one consideration.

 For Chromecast Audio (or Chromecast), there is no compression in transmitting.
 Audio quality is only limited by the music source and the quality of your speaker.
-The 802.11ac WiFi connection is far more than sufficient for lossless audios.
+The 802.11ac WiFi connection is far more than sufficient for lossless audio.

 So, if you compare Chromecast Audio vs Bluetooth, Chromecast Audio is definitely a winner in audio quality.

 Of course, the audio quality also depends on the music source and your speaker.
 Chromecast Audio is usually not the bottleneck.
-But Bluetooth usually is the bottleneck for audio quality.
+But Bluetooth is usually the bottleneck for audio quality.

 Chromecast Audio vs Bluetooth: battery usage on mobile devices

 When you compare the mobile device dependency of Chromecast Audio vs Bluetooth, it is very clear that both Chromecast Audio and Bluetooth require a second device in addition to the speaker.

 But the role of the other device is totally different for Chromecast Audio and Bluetooth.

 For Bluetooth, the device must pair with a Bluetooth-enabled speaker.
 The music and audio are simply transferred from the device’s speaker to the Bluetooth speaker.
 For example, after you pair your phone with a Bluetooth speaker, by default, all audio output will be transferred to the Bluetooth speaker.
 All operations, for example, playing music connecting to the internet if streaming, are all handled by the phone.